Antares0982/ssrJSON/README.md

 Please note that ssrJSON is currently in the **beta stage** of development.

 Several commonly used features are still under development, including serialization of subclasses of `str`, the `object_hook` functionality, and correct error location reporting during decoding.
-Additionally, ssrJSON will not support encoding or decoding of third-party data structures.

 ## Contributing